birlorg/pythonTutorial/import.rst

         Now if we run it::

-    zoboFab:python zie$ python printName.py
+    zoboFab:python zie$ python name.py
     zoboFab:python zie$

 It doesn't seem to do anything!
 But it did do things!
-It actually ran everything in the file, but the file did not output anything it just defined a function.
+It actually ran everything in the file, but the file did not output anything.
+It just defined a function.
 Let's import it into our interactive interpreter::

 	zoboFab:python zie$ python3